-- 1. Collect your group's Waste Record sheet and combine the weight results with those of other groups to form a class record of each type of waste.
-The students will need this data for Activity D5. - 2.
-Compile any questions that students had about the activities and make a plan to pursue the answers. - 3.
-Have students reflect on their journals as a self-assessment of the activities performed in this action toolkit.
+- 1. Collect your group's Waste Record sheet and combine the weight results with that of other groups to form a class record of each type of waste.
+The students will need this data for Activity C5. - 2.
+Compile any questions that students had about the activities and make a plan to pursue the answers.